 It’s a hundred years since the days of the Charleston, the flapper and Art Deco.
 None of us will have memories of that glorious decade, but we’ve all seen films and music from that era.
 Dress up for an evening of fun!

 Page To Stage Performances

-The Page To Stage plays that were cast on Tuesday are performed tonight.
-Page to stage is a very popular and enjoyable evening, so please come along and support these special performances.
+The Page To Stage plays that were cast earlier today are performed tonight.
+Page to Stage is a very popular and enjoyable evening, so please come along and support these special performances.
 At the end of the evening, you will be invited to vote for your favourites and the Awards will be presented at the farewell on Thursday evening.

-Join us after dinner for the last evening, where we’ll be awarding prizes, present ‘The Swannies’, our very own Oscars for the Page to Stage writers and performers, and draw the raffle.
+Join us after dinner for the last evening, where we’ll be awarding prizes, presenting ‘The Swannies’, our very own Oscars for the Page to Stage writers and performers, and we'll be drawing the raffle.
 First prize is a free place at next year’s school!